PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 # Server

 This subproject contains the backend server developed in Java.
+It uses JDK17, so you can code in a modern style, using new features like records.

 It persists the cheese data to a JSON File, stored in a ```.cheeseria``` directory under your user home.

-## Getting Started

-First and foremost, you must use a JDK 17 to build this app.
-So if you don't have one you need to get one.
-There's a couple of links where you can get free OpenJDK builds, or most package managers, including winget, chocolatey and homebrew will have them.

-If that's the only java on your system, you should be good to go, otherwise open a terminal or other command line and run

-### `java -version`

-You should see version 17.
-If you do not, then you have some troubleshooting to do.
-Java is designed to be installer-free, so you can run multiple different versions on a machine, but it can be painful to determine why your environment is choosing one or the other.

-Basically, though, whichever java or java.exe command is found first on your path should be the one that is used.
-A `JAVA_HOME` environment variable is often used by the startup scripts for some apps, so that's worth checking too.

-## Build and Run Locally
+## Build and Run in a Terminal

+This is easy if you have Java 17, if not see [Getting JDK17](./docs/Getting_JDK17.md).

 The project uses Gradle as its build tool, so once we have the right java, building the app is simple.
 We use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which will download the correct version of gradle if needed, and then use it.
 You do not need to have gradle installed on your machine, although it won't cause problems if you do.